General surgery residency

 Diverse exposure: Residents experience a breadth of surgical experience while rotating at the following four institutions located within a five-mile radius.

-• Spectrum Health Butterworth Hospital is a tertiary care facility and Level 1 Trauma Center with 679 beds and draws patients from a large region of over one million people.
+• Corewell Health Butterworth Hospital (part of Corewell Health Grand Rapids Hospitals) is a tertiary care facility and Level 1 Trauma Center with 679 beds and draws patients from a large region of over one million people.
 It provides a full continuum of elective and acute patient care for adults and pediatrics in all specialties.
 Due to the high volume and complicated cases encountered on the trauma service, residents learn how to care for complex patients and utilize innovative techniques including, but not limited to, resuscitative endovascular balloon occlusion of the aorta (REBOA) and rib fixation surgery.

-• Spectrum Health Helen DeVos Children’s Hospital represents more than four decades of steady progress in improving pediatric care and bringing pediatric specialists to the region.
+• Corewell Health Helen DeVos Children's Hospital (part of Corewell Health Grand Rapids Hospitals) represents more than four decades of steady progress in improving pediatric care and bringing pediatric specialists to the region.
 There are more than 300 pediatric physicians in more than 50 pediatric services and programs.

-• Spectrum Health Blodgett Hospital has a long tradition of providing high-quality and compassionate, personalized medical care.
+• Corewell Health Blodgett Hospital (part of Corewell Health Grand Rapids Hospitals) has a long tradition of providing high-quality and compassionate, personalized medical care.
 Since 1846, Blodgett Hospital has earned a reputation for excellence as a community and teaching hospital.
 We provide patient-focused inpatient and outpatient services for medical, surgical and specialty care.

 • Mercy Health Saint Mary’s Hospital is an integrated network of health care excellence.
 Their commitment to offer the latest technology and skilled physicians in a holistic, patient-centered environment has made them a progressive leader in cancer care, neuroscience, orthopedics, diabetes and endocrine care, kidney transplants, and integrative health care.
 They blend these specialty services with primary care offered through Advantage Health Physicians.